wp-plugins/error-manager/readme.txt

 = How do I turn on debugging in WordPress? =

 The simplest way is to add the line `define('WP_DEBUG', true);` in to your wp-config.php file.
 However, for production sites you will want to make sure that errors are not displayed to the public on your frontend.
-We recommend the following settings which will turn on debugging to you log file only...
+We recommend the following settings which will turn on debugging to your log file only...

 `
 define('WP_DEBUG', true);